DrMiaow/node-video/readme.md

 Also coming near you soon.
 This is the most awesome stuff!

+#Build Instructions

+The following instructions are very linux centric at the moment.

+##Dependencies

+You need node.js installed to compile this module.

+As this is a node extension, you will need to have install node-gyp.

+	npm install node-gyp

+This project has dependencies on the Ogg and Theora libraries

+	sudo apt-get install libogg-dev

+	sudo apt-get install libtheora-dev

 ##How to compile?

-You need node.js installed to compile this module.
-When installed it comes with node-waf tool, run it in this libs dir:

     node-gyp configure build